 What’s the easiest way to manage and understand large amounts of customer data?

 One solution is a customer data platform (CDP).
-While most marketing technology (martech) stacks focus on collating and segmenting data from one or two channels, a customer data platform allows retail marketers to create an omnichannel customer view.
+While most marketing technology (martech) stacks focus on collating and segmenting data from one or two channels, a customer data platform allows retail marketers to create an omnichannel single customer view.

 A CDP uses smart, flexible identity matching, which identifies when a single customer is coming into contact with the retailer via multiple touchpoints and devices.
 In essence, a CDP integrates all of the first-party data collected from a retailer’s CRM system, POS, ecommerce platform, social channels, and other databases into one place.
 It’s an intelligent way of analysing customer data to discover who’s in a position to buy right now (because they’re already looking around your store) and what they’re interested in.